MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/01-get-started-with-tsql.md

 6. Run the following query, which includes *searched* **CASE** that uses an **IS NULL** expression to check for *NULL* **SellEndDate** values.

-    ```
+    ```sql
     SELECT Name,
         CASE
             WHEN SellEndDate IS NULL THEN 'Currently for sale'
             ELSE 'No longer available'
         END AS SalesStatus
     FROM SalesLT.Product;
     ```

     The previous query used a *searched* **CASE** expression, which begins with a **CASE** keyword, and includes one or more **WHEN...THEN** expressions with the values and predicates to be checked.
 An **ELSE** expression provides a value to use if none of the **WHEN** conditions are matched, and the **END** keyword denotes the end of the **CASE** expression, which is aliased to a column name for the result using an **AS** expression.

     In some queries, it's more appropriate to use a *simple* **CASE** expression that applies multiple **WHERE...THEN** predictes to the same value.

 7. Run the following query to see an example of a *simple* **CASE** expression that produced different results depending on the **Size** column value.

-    ```
+    ```sql
     SELECT Name,
         CASE Size
             WHEN 'S' THEN 'Small'
             WHEN 'M' THEN 'Medium'
             WHEN 'L' THEN 'Large'
             WHEN 'XL' THEN 'Extra-Large'
             ELSE ISNULL(Size, 'n/a')
         END AS ProductSize
     FROM SalesLT.Product;
     ```